Bachok (federal constituency)

-Bachok is a federal constituency in Bachok District, Kelantan, Malaysia, that has been represented in the Dewan Rakyat since 1959.
+Bachok is a federal constituency in Bachok District and part of Kota Bharu District, Kelantan, Malaysia, that has been represented in the Dewan Rakyat since 1959.
 Bachok is between Kota Bharu and Besut.

 The federal constituency was created in the 1958 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.